 We offer hands-on learning experiences to our students through instruction in our laboratories, experimentation, and through field experiences; this is where students observe the practical applications for the information learned in lecture.
 Students learn how to handle, create and analyze artifacts, hominid casts, human and other animal remains.
 In addition, we offer internships and practicums in community based and non-for-profit organisations.
 These experiences simultaneously teach professionalism, including team work and leadership.

-The research interests of UNB’s seven full-time faculty members reflect the broad discipline of Anthropology.
-We specialize in three subfields of anthropology: socio-cultural anthropology (ethnography, development, legal, heritage, and globalization), biological anthropology (medical, molecular, epidmiological, bioarchaeology, and forensics) and archaeology (geoarchaeology, zooarchaeology, prehistory, and human ecology).
+The research interests of UNB’s six full-time faculty members reflect the broad discipline of Anthropology.
+We specialize in three subfields of anthropology: socio-cultural anthropology (ethnography, development, legal, resource management, and globalization), biological anthropology (medical, molecular, epidemiological, bioarchaeology, and forensics) and archaeology (geoarchaeology, zooarchaeology, prehistory, and human ecology).

 We have regional expertise in: